oicr-gsi/cbioportal_tools/README.md

 ```
 Within the runner script you must simply specify the location of your study configuration files.

+Should you be exporting the study to a cBioPortal instance, a log file will be generated of the import process in the study folder.

 You will need a minimum of 16g. i.e. `qrsh -l h_vmem=16g`*

 *I don't actually know the minimum, but this is the most I've seen used.